SPI-Birds/metadata/README.md

 ### Questions or feedback

-If you have questions or feedback on the metadata form, or this R package, please reach out to us via the [issues page](https://github.com/SPI-Birds/metadata/issues) on this GitHub repository or by [email](mailto:spibirds@nioo.knaw.nl).
+If you have questions or feedback on the metadata form, or this R package, please reach out to us via the [issues page](https://github.com/SPI-Birds/metadata/issues) on this GitHub repository or by sending an email to [spibirds@nioo.knaw.nl](mailto:spibirds@nioo.knaw.nl).

 ---